You’ve made the decision to write a book, and now you’re researching if Xlibris Publishing is the right choice for you.

 It includes more books, an exclusive leather-bound edition, additional marketing services, more customization options, and extensive promotional tools.

 The overall package costs $7799.
-For a breakdown of everything included in the Premium package, you can check the Xlibris Executive Publishing Package here.
+You can check the Xlibris Executive Publishing Package for a breakdown of everything included in the Premium package.

 While Xlibris claims to provide you with tons of marketing tools, most new authors don’t know how to use these tools effectively to begin with.